coffee19850519/single_cell_spatial_image/README.md

 * [opencv](https://opencv.org/) - The image processing library used
 * [pytorch](https://pytorch.org/) - The deep learning backend used
 * [scikit-learn](https://scikit-learn.org/stable/) - The machine learning library used
-* [mmSegmentation](https://github.com/open-mmlab/mmsegmentation) - Used to train the deep learning based image segmentation model
+* [mmSegmentation](https://github.com/open-mmlab/mmsegmentation) - The image segmentation library used

 ## License